 For their wedding registry, Tony and Stephanie Sloan skipped the traditional silverware and china and asked only for a Four Wheel Camper.
 Down the aisle, and off-the-grid.

 Over the past decade or so, the subject of the next generation not wanting the family silver, china, or antique heirloom furniture has come up many times, in many different settings, with many different friends from coast to coast.
-Our own parents have grandfather clocks, credenzas, dressers, hutches, and formal dining room tables that we can’t begin to fit into our life, or living quarters.
+Our own parents have grandfather clocks, credenzas, dressers, hutches, and formal dining room tables that we can’t begin to fit into our life or living quarters.
 Thank you, but no thank you.

 Another theme we hear again and again is the strong urge to purge these belongings, and live smaller, simpler, and more efficient lifestyles.
 It seems a lot of us are taking stock of everything, and making a conscious choice to live with less.

 Tony and Stephanie Sloan beat the stuff to the punch by stopping it where it often starts; a sprawling wedding registry with silverware, china, and pepper mills.
-Bypassing the usual monogramed bath towels, ice buckets, and soup tureens, Tony and Stephanie put only one thing on their wedding registry; a Four Wheel Camper.
+Bypassing the usual monogrammed bath towels, ice buckets, and soup tureens, Tony and Stephanie put only one thing on their wedding registry; a Four Wheel Camper.

 No thank you tea kettle.
 Sorry salad bowls.
-Not going to happen fancy hampers.
+Not going to happen with fancy hampers.
 All the Sloans wanted for their wedding vows was a brand new pop-up truck camper.
 This marriage was going off-road and off-the-grid, no traditional wedding stuff necessary.

 Above: Tony and Stephanie Sloan on their wedding day

 TCM: How did you come to put a Four Wheel Camper as your one and only wedding registry item?